 Make Outreach to Local Title IX Coordinators a Branch Program

-Title IX of the Education Amendments of 1972 requires that every school have at least one employee responsible for coordinating the school’s compliance with the law.
-This person is sometimes referred to as the Title IX coordinator.
-The U.S. Department of Education provides resources to help coordinators understand the full scope of their jobs, but not all coordinators know about these tools.
+In 2015, the Department of Education provided resources to help coordinators understand the full scope of their jobs, but not all coordinators know about these tools.
 By making outreach to local K–12 schools, colleges, and universities a branch program, you can help spread the word about these valuable resources.
 Follow this step-by-step guide to bring equity for women and girls to your community.
+These instructions were written with AAUW branches in mind, but they can easily be adapted for student organizations, community groups, or interested individuals looking to take action.

 Step 1: Educate your branch about Title IX.